ISSN: 1307-5888 | E-ISSN: 2757-7392 | Contact

 1Department of Biochemistry, School of Chemical and Life Sciences, Jamia Hamdard, Hamdard Nagar, New Delhi, India

-2Department of Gastroenterology, Acibadem Dr Sinasi Can (Kadikoy) Hospital, Istanbul, Türkiye
+2Department of Gastroenterology, Acibadem Dr. Sinasi Can Kadikoy Hospital, Istanbul, Turkiye

 Hepatology Forum - DOI: 10.14744/hf.2023.2023.0047